octo-topi/blog-staging/exceptions/part-2/assets/excerpts.md

 ### Chapter exceptions

+#### Use return rather than exceptions

 > There is often an implicit assumption in our programs that everything will go always go right, but even an optimist knows that sometimes thing can go wrong. (...)
 There is a possibility that the function we call might fail in an unexpected way.  (...)
-The most popular approach to this problem is exception handling with attempts to free us to program optimistically.
+The most popular approach to this problem is exception handling with attempts to free us to program optimistically. (...)
+We do not have to check for obscure error codes in every return value.
+Instead, we assume that everything works correctly.
+If something unexpected happens, the current activity will stop and our exception handler will determine what the program will do next. (...)
 ```javascript
 try {
     plan_a();